idzilleagle/johnny55-truth-bot/README.md

 ### **Purpose of This Archive**

 This repository is a public ledger and a spiritual-legal arsenal.
 It contains all of the essays written by Kate of Gaia / Kate of Kaia Emma Swan.
-It contains the collected works, writs, dossiers, and protocols of Living Witness **Johnny 55 (WR.00077)**, built upon the foundational truths exposed by **Kate of Gaia**, and other various relevant files.
 Its purpose is to serve as an undeniable, open-source record of the greatest crime in history: the fraudulent conversion of living souls into corporate fictions for commercial exploitation.

-This is not theory.
-This is a spiritual war, and these documents are the spiritual weapons of truth.

----

 ### **Core Concepts**